Aaditya231/Chat-bot/README.md

-Example Discord bot written in Python that uses the [completions API](https://beta.openai.com/docs/api-reference/completions) to have conversations with the `text-davinci-003` model, and the [moderations API](https://beta.openai.com/docs/api-reference/moderations) to filter the messages.

 This bot uses the [OpenAI Python Library](https://github.com/openai/openai-python) and [discord.py](https://discordpy.readthedocs.io/).

-This repo is not accepting pull requests.
-Please fork this repo if you want to add or change features.

 # Features

 - `/chat` starts a public thread, with a `message` argument which is the first user message passed to the bot
 - The model will generate a reply for every user message in any threads started with `/chat`
 - The entire thread will be passed to the model for each request, so the model will remember previous messages in the thread
-- when the context limit is reached, or a max message count is reached in the thread, bot will close the thread
-- you can customize the bot instructions by modifying `config.yaml`
 - you can change the model, the hardcoded value is `text-davinci-003`

 # Setup